Her most recent projects include:

 Shannon Reilly specializes in the study and performance of contemporary music as a violinist.
 A dedicated collaborator, she pursues working with young composers, often premiering her colleagues’ compositions.

 Shannon teaches violin and viola at the venerated Buffalo Suzuki Strings school, and she was the violin professor at the University at Buffalo for 4 years.
-Her previous projects include performances on albums “A Redundancy of the Angelic” by Anna Heflin and “susurrus” by Connor D’Netto, the premiere of David Felder’s Jeu de Tarot II alongside Irvine Arditti, and founding and performing as the violinist for Duo Purla for 4 years, during which time she commissioned multiple compositions, was the Ensemble in Residence for the 2021 ZFestival, and performed as featured ensemble for the 2022 21st Century Guitar Conference.
+Her previous projects include performances on albums “A Redundancy of the Angelic” by Anna Heflin and “susurrus” by Connor D’Netto, the premiere of David Felder’s Jeu de Tarot II alongside Irvine Arditti, and founding and performing as the violinist for Duo Purla for 4 years, during which time she commissioned multiple compositions, was the Ensemble in Residence for the 2021 ZFestival, and performed as a featured ensemble in the 2022 21st Century Guitar Conference.

 While a student at the Eastman School of Music, Shannon regularly performed in the Musica Nova Ensemble under the direction of conductor Brad Lubman, as well as playing with Broadband Ensemble and Eastman’s OSSIA.
 Shannon holds a BM and MM in violin performance from Eastman and has studied with Prof. Reneé Jolles, Prof. Charles Castleman, and Richard Rood.